Enrolment for Year 1 BA Archaeology and Ancient History

 Third subject: 40 credits.
 You can choose from any subject in the Faculty of Humanities and Social Sciences, but we recommend that you take Archaeology Part IB, which is a more specialised introduction to archaeological theory, methods and techniques, designed for all students taking degrees involving Archaeology.
 The modules involve a combination of lectures, laboratory classes and fieldtrips to study monuments and landscapes.
 No prior scientific knowledge is required.

-Archaeology Part IB consists of three modules:
+Archaeology Part IB consists of two modules:

 If you do not wish to take Archaeology Part IB, the other subjects available are listed in the Humanities and Social Studies Year 1 Enrolment and Subject Guide.
 Note that you will have to check for timetable clashes, that some subjects have specific entrance requirements, and that some have restricted numbers of places.
 Ancient History is in Timetable Group D, and Archaeology Part IA is in Timetable Group F. You will not be able to take any other subject in the same group, as the classes will clash with classes in Archaeology or Ancient History.